WE ARE RECRUITING 17/06/21

 Face coverings can help us protect each other and reduce the spread of the disease if you are in an enclosed space where social distancing isn’t possible and where you will come into contact with people you do not normally meet.
 This is most relevant for short periods indoors in crowded areas, for example on public transport or in some shops.

 Parents - have you seen this helpful traffic light poster from Royal College of Paediatrics and Child Health on what do to when your child is unwell or injured?
 Your GP is still here for you, and you can contact us in the usual way by calling them, but please do not visit without an appointment.
 See the poster here:

-NEW CORONAVIRUS HELPLINE
+SOMERSET CORONAVIRUS HELPLINE

 A single phone number is now available for anyone in Somerset who needs Coronavirus-related support from their councils.

 The number, 0300 790 6275, is now live and will make it easier for people access any local authority help they may need, including emotional support, in the current crisis.

 It links together the district and county council contact centres and will be operating seven days a week, 8am to 6pm, making it the one number you need to remember for Coronavirus-related enquiries.
 The district and county councils usual phone numbers will be running as normal alongside the new number for non-Coronavirus related issues.

 The new number won’t cover medical advice, for which people will need to continue to use the 111 NHS online service and only ring 111 if they cannot get help online.

 Anyone who can’t find help within their own local networks and volunteers, can use the new number to get help and advice around: